Our ever-growing list of Adult Party Games will help you in planning your

 Choose 5 or 6 words or phrases related to the theme of your party.

-For example, for a New Year's party, you might select: MILLENNIUM, NEW YEAR,
+For example, for a Christmas party, you might select: TREE, PRESENT, PACKAGE,

 For a luau, you might select: PALM TREE, LEI, COCONUT, BEACH, TROPICAL